maziac/DeZog/documentation/UnitTests.md

 It is reset whenever you start a new debug session or a new unit test.
 If you need to clear the coverage decoration at some other point go tp the command palette and enter "dezog: Clear the current code coverage decoration"

-Note: Code coverage is not supported in "cspect" or "zxnext".
+Note: Code coverage is only rudimentary supported in "cspect" or "zxnext".

 # A note about banking